jdlives/CE_Holly/README.md

 # CE_Holly
-To compile: gcc matrix_operations.c -o try -lm
+To compile: gcc thomas.c -o try -lm
 To run: ./try
 See output at output.txt